inasafe/inasafe-doc/docs/source/training/intermediate/osm/304-creating-josm-file-presets.rst

 They create different items on our presets form in JOSM.
 The first line, **<key key="building" value="yes"/>**,
-does not display anything on our form, but tells JOSM to automatically apply the tag **building=yes** to our object when this preset is selected.
+does not display anything on our form, but tells JOSM to automatically apply the tag **building=yes** to an object when this preset is selected.

 The second line, **<text key="name" text="Name" default=""delete_if_empty="true" />**,
 creates a text field with the key name, as we saw when we looked at the presets XML in the previous section.

-We have three **<combo>** elements and each elements has several attributes. key indicates what key should be created for the tag.
+We have three **<combo>** elements and each element has several attributes. key indicates what key should be created for the tag.
 Text indicates what text should be displayed on our form.
-Values are the possible values that the user can select in the dropdown box.
+Values are the possible values that the user can select in the drop-down box.
-And we’ve added something new - the attribute **display_values**, which let’s us show different text in the dropdown boxes than the values that will be created.
+And we’ve added something new - the attribute **display_values**, which let’s us show different text in the drop-down boxes than the values that will be created.
-This is useful if we want the form to be more descriptive about the the options a user can select, or if we want the display values to be in a different language from English.
+This is useful if we want the form to be more descriptive about the options a user can select, or if we want the display values to be in a different language from English.